radish-es/casebook-property/content/lessons/week02.md

 imgcaption:  Elyse Loewen, CC BY NC SA 4.0
 objectives:
   - objective: >-
-      Identify the role that possession plays in addressing the problem of recognition and connect this with the basic dilemma of Western liberalism.
+      Identify the role that possession plays in addressing the 'problem of recognition' and connect this role with the basic dilemma of Western liberalism.
     explanation: >-

   - objective: >-
-      Compare possession as the basis of property with Mi'kmaw legal relationships to land and ecosystems based on the concept of Netukulimk.
+      Compare possession as the basis of property with Mi'kmaw legal relationships to land and ecosystems encapsulated by the concept of Netukulimk.
     explanation: >-

   - objective: >-